-6. Conclusion
+6 Conclusion

-Thus, it was shown that all parts of fuzzy controllers can be effectively implemented on bases of summing amplifiers with saturation in accordance with the proposed methodology.
+It was shown that all parts of fuzzy controllers can be effectively implemented on bases of summing amplifiers with saturation in accordance with the proposed methodology.
 This methodology is oriented to hardware implementation of fuzzy controllers as analog devices.
-Certainly the traditional approach to implementation of fuzzy controllers provides more accurate control and gives better approximation extracted levels in comparison with suggested.
-But in many cases our approach gives so simple circuits of controllers that their implementation on the base of standard processors looks rather redundant.
-Moreover, hardware implementation have advantages of better response time and reliability, low power consumption, smaller die area, etc. It should be noticed that the methodology also admits software implementation of the controllers by means of simulation using the summation operation with restrictions.
+In comparison with software implementation of the controllers, their hardware implementation have advantages of better response time and reliability, low consumption, smaller die area, etc. It should be noticed that the methodology also admits software implementation of the controllers by means of simulation using the summation operation with restrictions.